Lilian Nicolaas

 Four practices.
 One integrated approach.

 The work of organizational change has four core practices.
 Most engagements address one or two and call it done.
 The four together are what makes change actually land.
+This is the work after the plan, in the building, through the messy middle where most change initiatives quietly stall.

 Building Block 01